aws/eks-anywhere-build-tooling/projects/jetstack/cert-manager/README.md

 If there are any patches to the make file, use `git format-patch $(cat ../GIT_TAG)` and add them to the `helm/patches` directory.

+### Cert manager manifest

+The cert-manager.yaml manifest is currently stored in the build/ repo.
+This is the cert-manager.yaml from the assets of the current GIT_TAG(v1.5.3)
+The later tags of cert-manager (v1.7.0-alpha.0 onwards) have a make target that helps create this static cert-manager.yaml from the helm chart.
+But right now we're not upgrading the cert-manager tag beyond v1.5.3 since that's what the currently used tag of Cluster API(v1.0.1) uses.
+So till we use cert-manager tags lesser between v1.5.3 and v1.7.0, we need to get the cert-manager.yaml for each release from the assets section and replace build/cert-manager.yaml with that.
+The reason we are doing this instead of fetching the file from github is to avoid getting the file from github during each build, and so we're sure nothing changes in the file even if something changes later in the release assets.

 ### Updating

 1. Update cert-manager tag when updating cluster-api tag if cluster-api is using a newer tag.